vmodamio/typewrt_v1/README.md

 Sony camera, I promise you wont see any difference.
 Maybe the photographer with the Leica is more profesional, or his/her style of photography pairs better with a compact rangefinder.
 Or maybe there is in fact, that 'distraction-free' argument playing a role too, or maybe not to any of that.
-But if you have ever taken a Leica M in your hands and focus through the rangefinder, spining the objetive to get the focus, and press the shutter...you can feel the precission and quality of the 'instrument'.
+But if you have ever taken a Leica M in your hands and focus through the rangefinder, turning the objetive to get the focus, and press the shutter...you can feel the precission and quality of the 'instrument'.
 That in my opinion is unsurpassable.
 I dont know however, if I would take more photos if my camera were a Leica.
 Maybe the joy of using it would be perennial, maybe those more photos wouldnt be any better.